pcrumley/IseultServer/README.md

 # IseultServer
-A flask-based server to accessing particle-in-cell data.
+A zeroMQ messaging server for sending your simulation data.

-This is a flask server that is a work-in-progress.
+I am working on making a RESTful api to access simulation data over the internet.
+Initial plans were to send the data via an XHTML request, but it is difficult to send it from a locally hosted server to a real webpage.
+I am switching the webpage to an electron-app and have moved IseultServer from Flask to zeroMQ.
+I am leaving the flask server here but I am not planning on maintaining it.

-The long-term goal is to provide a RESTful api to access simulation data over the internet.
+Design plan is like this:

-Current design plans are that it will likely never be secure enough to allow arbitrary access to the various clusters where your data may be saved.
+IseultServer python kernel <-- JSON/ZeroMQ --> electron node.js <-- electron.IPC --> electron renderer.

 You must locally host the server on at each place where you have simulation data you would like to access.
 The server should be only locally hosted with port-forwarding to access from your computer.